 Tour availability is subject to change due to staff availability, weather conditions and special events.
 We recommend calling ahead for guided tour schedule: 209-984-3953.

 The Junior Ranger Program is a statewide educational program for children age 7-12.
 The program offers a creative and educational, hands-on experience, and will engage children’s interest and emphasize stewardship pertaining to California’s rich history and environment within these parks.
 Badges, certificates and patches are awarded to participants as they progress through the program.
 Children are able to discover the rich natural and cultural heritage preserved in California State Parks through this exciting program.

-The Junior Ranger Program is offered on Wednesdays, June 12 through July 31, 2019 at 11 a.m. and is included with the purchase of park day use, $5 for adults and $3 for children ages 6-17.
+The Junior Ranger Program is offered daily and is included with the purchase of park day use, $5 for adults and $3 for children ages 6-17.

 The working shops and roundhouse, operating steam and diesel locomotives and activities surrounding them give your students the rare opportunity to visit an historic, industrial work site.
 The shops of the Sierra Railway are a rare survivor—an example of the type of facilities once found in every medium-sized town, essential to the development of towns and cities, agriculture and industry in the state.
 The Sierra Railway, its ties to the logging and mining industries, and role in the building of many dams in the Sierras, including Hetch Hetchy, provide a tangible connection to the development of California.
 Students are able to compare and contrast everyday life in different times and places around the world and recognize that some aspects of people, places, and things change over time while others stay the same.

 Tour the historic roundhouse.
 See 125 year old steam locomotives at work and the workers who operate and repair them.
 Learn about the movies filmed on the Sierra Railway and see locomotives and props used to create the movie magic.
 Enjoy outdoor activities on our expansive lawn and picnic area.